Tim55667757/TKSBrokerAPI/README_EN.md

 If the current day differs from the day the cache was last modified, it will be automatically updated at the next time when program is started.
 If the `dump.json` file does not exist in the local directory, it will also be created automatically.

-Usually, stock exchanges rarely experience critical changes in instruments during the day, and updating the cache at least once a day is justified.
+Usually, share exchanges rarely experience critical changes in instruments during the day, and updating the cache at least once a day is justified.
 But if you want to be completely sure about the consistency of the data, you can specify the `--no-cahce` key together with each command.
 In this case, data on instruments will be requested every time.

 #### Get a list of all instruments available for trading